victorjonsson/PHP-Markdown-Documentation-Generator/README.md

 }
 ```

-By then calling `$ phpdocs-md generate src > docs.md` in your console (the second argument being the path to your class directory) and you will your class documentation written to docs.md.
+By then calling `$ phpdocs-md generate src > docs.md` in your console (the second argument being the path
+to your class directory) your class documentation will be written to docs.md.

 [Here you can see a rendered example](https://github.com/victorjonsson/PHP-Markdown-Documentation-Generator/blob/master/docs.md)